Lan Samantha Chang: Work

 Chang's first book is a novella and short stories, titled Hunger (1998).
 The stories are set in the US and China, and they explore home, family, and loss.
 The New York Times Book Review called it "Elegant.… A delicately calculated balance sheet of the losses and gains of immigrants whose lives are stretched between two radically different cultures."
 The Washington Post called it "A work of gorgeous, enduring prose."
+The collection won the California Book Awards' Silver Medal for Fiction and was a finalist for the Los Angeles Times Book Awards's Art Seidenbaum Award for First Fiction.

 Her first novel, Inheritance (2004), is about a family torn apart by the Japanese invasion during World War II.
 The Boston Globe said: "The story…is foreign in its historical sweep and social detail but universal in its emotional truth."
+Publishers Weekly noted: "It is memory — rather than dramatic action — at which Chang excels; her prose is lovely."
+The novel won a PEN Open Book Award in 2005.

-Chang's second novel, All Is Forgotten, Nothing is Lost (2011), follows two poets and their friendship as they explore the depths and costs of making art.
+Chang's second novel, All Is Forgotten, Nothing Is Lost (2011), follows two poets and their friendship as they explore the depths and costs of making art.
 The book received a starred review from Booklist and praise: "Among the many threads Chang elegantly pursues—the fraught relationships between mentors and students, the value of poetry, the price of ambition—it is her indelible portrait of the loneliness of artistic endeavor that will haunt readers the most in this exquisitely written novel about the poet’s lot."
+NPR wrote: "This relatively short novel begins small, but blossoms into a full and resonant story of the pains and perils, falsehoods and truths of trying to be an American artist, in this case poet, against all odds, psychological and social.
+In its own way, it is rather unforgettable."

-Chang's fourth book and third novel, The Family Chao, was published by the W. W. Norton & Company.
-Barack Obama chose The Family Chao for his 2022 summer reading list.
-The Family Chao was a Jeopardy! clue on October 6, 2022.
+Chang's fourth book and third novel, The Family Chao, was published by W. W. Norton & Company.
+The Guardian praised it: "One of the many pleasures of The Family Chao is the way the novel dramatises the gap between how a family wants to be seen, and its messier inner realities."
+The Star Tribune called it "A playful literary romp with a serious heart.
+Operatic and subversive."

+Barack Obama chose the novel for his 2022 summer reading list.
+The book was a Jeopardy! clue on October 6, 2022.
+It won the Anisfield-Wolf Book Award for Fiction in 2023.

 Chang has received fellowships from MacDowell, the American Library in Paris, the Guggenheim Foundation, the Radcliffe Institute for Advanced Study, and the National Endowment for the Arts.
+In 2024, she received an Arts and Letters Award from the American Academy of Arts and Letters and a fourth MacDowell Fellowship.